The club is to be known as ‘The Flying Tin Cans’.

 a.
 Chairman: will preside at all general meetings of the club and at all staff meetings,

-and shall be responsible for guiding the activities of the group in accordance with the general policy
+and shall be responsible for guiding the activities of the club in accordance with the general policy

 as expressed by the majority of members.
 Their vote will be equal in weight to the other members